aleksandr-kiliushin/budgetello-server/backlog.md

 - Add return type for all resolver methods.
 Select IUser VS UserEntity VS User.
 - Remove all unused dto for query-string-search, etc.
+- Get all `relations` in TypeORM queries.
+Allow clients to define queries that are needed.